Original Sin and Sadomasochism

 Christians place great emphasis on the need to forgive but the belief that we have to forgive this kind of behaviour in order to be ‘Good Christians’ can inflict a further degree of trauma.
 Following this appalling story further, I saw a man who had been abused by this same individual speak on Channel Four Television.
 Faltering over his words, deeply distressed, he said he could not find it in his heart to forgive what was done to him.
 As I listened to him, I felt the imposed Christian need to forgive and his inability to respond to it inflicted on him a further sense of unworthiness and guilt.
 I felt it was like beating the wounded child in him all over again.
 Perhaps we should forgive the inability to forgive.

 What is not yet understood by the culture as a whole and by the Christian Churches is that when people are forced to endure something that is physically and emotionally unbearable, they can close off the memory of this experience, shut it away behind a closed door in their psyche.
-But in doing so, they shut off or cut off an essential part of their soul, what might be described as their creative, loving heart.
+But in doing so, they shut off or cut off an essential part of their soul, what might be described as their creative, loving heart and more than this, their innate radiant divinity.
 They live as emotional cripples, unable to allow their true nature to live for fear that it may be re-traumatised; unable to trust relationships; unconsciously believing that they are somehow blameworthy, guilty, unworthy of love, defective in some way.
-They may compensate for these deeply imprinted beliefs in all kinds of ways: by withdrawing from life; by being sucked into addictions of all kinds; by inflicting emotional or physical violence on the people close to them; but above all, by becoming the victims of a relentless inner critic who blocks and sabotages their attempts to live life as they would love to live it — spontaneously, creatively, instinctively, to become the whole person they were truly meant to be.
+They may compensate for these deeply imprinted beliefs in all kinds of ways: by withdrawing from life; by being sucked into addictions of all kinds; by inflicting emotional or physical violence on the people close to them or who are in their power as in the case above and in the horrific abuse inflicted on children that has come to light, the most recent in Australia (December 2017).
+Above all, they become the victims of a relentless inner critic who blocks and sabotages their attempts to live life as they are born to live it — spontaneously, creatively, lovingly, to become the whole person they were truly meant to be.